Overview

 Polotno

-is a opinionated JavaScript library and React components to build canvas editor for several business use cases.
+is an opinionated JavaScript library and set of React components designed to create canvas editors tailored for various business applications.

 There are many powerful JavaScript frameworks and tools that can help you make a canvas editor.
-But almost all of them are "low-level".
-Like https://konvajs.org/ is a 2d canvas framework.
-It is good, it is powerful.
-But you may need to write a lot of code to make a full canvas editor app.
+But almost all of them are 'low-level' in nature.
+Take https://konvajs.org for example – it's a great 2d canvas framework; but you'd need to write a lot of code to make a full canvas editor app.

 Install polotno